As a mover myself, I consider this post an extremely sentimental one.

 Being still makes my shoulders tense up and my jaw tight-I need to move.

-Nowadays, you can find me leading dance movement in class with my eyes closed.
+Nowadays, you can find me leading dance movements in class with my eyes closed.

 If there’s anything that immediately makes you feel at home, keep doing it, and most importantly, keep feeding your soul through intentional movement.